mvolkmann/blog/src/swift.md

 greet() // outputs Hello, World!
 ```

-Anonymous functions can be used at the values of variables and arguments.
+Anonymous functions (a.k.a closures) can be used as
+the values of variables and arguments.
 They are written with the following syntax:
 `{ (parameter-list) -> return-type in statements }`.
 The return type can be omitted when it can be inferred.